RWGreber3/Monetary-Economics/README.md

 I will eventually add comments to make the code more understandable.
 If you're working through the book and have any questions, let me know and I'd be happy to do what I can to help. sfc-models.net is also a great resource if you need more help.

+If you're wondering what sort of math is useful in building these models, Linear Algebra is most useful earlier in the book.
+Specifically Guassian Reduction.
+The later chapters (so far at least) are solvable with just standard algebra, but the equations need to be solved in the correct order.